Child care agreement and policies (FAQ’s 常问问题)

-I am excited and nervous about my child’s first day at school; can I stay and observe my child?
+Q. I am excited and nervous about my child’s first day at school.
+Can I stay and observe my child?

-To help your child acclimate to the school’s schedule, please pick up your child at 12:30pm for
+To help your child acclimate to the school’s schedule, we recommend that you pick up your child at 12:30pm for

-the first week and then after nap at 3:30pm for the second week.
-However, as each child's
+the first week, and then after nap at 3:30pm for the second week.
+However, as each child's temperament,

 Can children bring a special toy/blanket to school to help ease their transition to Daycare or

 Yes, your child can bring a special toy/blanket to school but may only use it during nap time.